 Poor souls…they could not have imagined the new disaster that was to befall them in 1666.

-The fire soon took hold and by the 2nd September, 300 houses had collapsed and the strong east wind spread the flames further, jumping from house to house.
-The fire soon swept through the warren of streets lined with houses, the upper stories of which almost touched across the narrow winding lanes.
+The fire soon took hold: 300 houses quickly collapsed and the strong east wind spread the flames further, jumping from house to house.
+The fire swept through the warren of streets lined with houses, the upper stories of which almost touched across the narrow winding lanes.
 Efforts to bring the fire under control by using buckets quickly failed.
 Panic began to spread through the city.

 As the fire raged on, people tried to leave the city and poured down to the River Thames in an attempt to escape by boat.